Digital Nomad Life in Brazil

 When we asked expats and global nomads about the quality of medical care in Brazil, they replied:

 "Healthcare services in Brazil are provided by both public and private institutions.
 The public healthcare system is known as the Unified Health System (SUS) and is funded by the government.
 It provides free healthcare to all citizens and permanent residents, including foreign residents.
 The quality of public healthcare varies from region to region, with some areas having better access to resources and better quality care than others.
 Expats in Brazil can use the public healthcare system, but they may need to pay for some services.
 Private healthcare is also available and is often preferred by expats due to its higher quality of care.
-Private healthcare is usually more expensive than public healthcare, but it can provide more comprehensive coverage and access to better facilities," said a member in Brazil.
+Private healthcare is usually more expensive than public healthcare, but it can provide more comprehensive coverage and access to better facilities," remarked one member in Brazil.

 "Brazil does have a National Health Care program and my wife and I have taken advantage of this service for relatively minor health issues.
 But it is a national health care program that must be funded by the government with many cities such as Rio de Janerio unable to fund many of these clinics and public hospitals to the degree that they should be.
 We are retired and our health issues are relatively minor but we feel strongly about having a paid for medical insurance plan.
 This plan pays for annual physicals that include treadmill stress test, visit with cardiologist, Urologist, blood tests and a personal consultation with your doctor about the results.
 Mine lasted nearly a full hour.
 We looked for a doctor who spoke English and was very good in his/her field.
 We chose a private practice doctor in Natal, Brazil who performed his studies under the direction of Dr. Christian Bernard in South Africa.
 So my advice.......live in or near a big city such as Natal, Brazil, spend some time talking with insurance agents about doctors and qualifications in your area and do not depend only on the national social medicine programs.
 Purchase private medical insurance.
-Mine is from AMIL who's parent company is United Health Care," explained one person living in Natal, Brazil.
+Mine is from AMIL who's parent company is United Health Care," explained one expat living in Natal, Brazil.

 Get Quote